Anamika-Basu-Thakur-567/Consumer-Complaint-Categorization-for-Financial-Services/README.md

   - Simple RNN
   - LSTM
   - GRU
--**Model Performance Analysis:** Compares models based on key classification metrics, with a focus on the F1-Score to handle potential class imbalance.
+- **Model Performance Analysis:** Compares models based on key classification metrics, with a focus on the F1-Score to handle potential class imbalance.
--**Model Inference:** The final, best-performing model (Logistic Regression) is saved and used to make predictions on new, unseen complaint text.
+- **Model Inference:** The final, best-performing model (Logistic Regression) is saved and used to make predictions on new, unseen complaint text.